 The average age of children and young people referred on care and protection grounds are outlined below.
-The grounds codes are described in full in Table 1.4 on page 8.
+Grounds codes (p) and (q) are excluded due to low or zero counts.
+The grounds codes are described in full in Table 1.4 on page 9.